NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `tool_rotation` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts):
 Angle that tool should be rotated out of alignment with target.
-This option cannot be used with `guide_rails`.
-Default: 0
+This option cannot be used with `guide_rails`, or the `broken` and `inaccessible` `tool_type` choices.
+For `hooked` and `isosceles` tools, we advice against setting a rotation higher than 315.
-- `distance_between_performer_and_tool` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat): The distance away the performer is from the tool at start.
-The performer will be at random point around a rectangular perimeter surrounding the tool.
-This option cannot be used with `random_performer_position`.
+Defaults to one of the following: 0, 45, 90, 135, 180, 225, 270, 315
+- `distance_between_performer_and_tool` (float, or
+[MinMaxFloat](#MinMaxFloat) dict, or list of floats and/or MinMaxFloat dicts): Distance between the performer agent and the tool.
+If set to `0`, will try all distances between `0.5` and the bounds of the room.
+If set to a MinMaxFloat with a `max` of `0` or greater than the room bounds, will try all distances between the configured `min` and the bounds of the room.
+If set to a MinMaxFloat with a `min` of `0`, will try all distances between the configured `max` and `0.5`.
+This cannot be used in combination with `random_performer_position`.
 Default: None
 - `tool_offset_backward_from_lava` (float, or [MinMaxFloat](#MinMaxFloat)
-dict, or list of floats and/or MinMaxFloat dicts): The vertical offset of tool either away from the lava pool.
-Must be greater than or equal to 0
+dict, or list of floats and/or MinMaxFloat dicts): The vertical offset of the tool: either further into the lava, for `hooked` and `isosceles` tools, or further from the lava, for other tools.
+Must be 0 or greater.
+Cannot be used with `hooked` and `isosceles` tools when `tool_rotation` is non-zero.
 Default: 0
 - `tool_horizontal_offset` (float, or [MinMaxFloat](#MinMaxFloat) dict, or
 list of floats and/or MinMaxFloat dicts): The horizontal offset of tool